Jacqueline1337/SlideShow/README.md

   <p style="font-family:avenir;"> Press a hot spoon onto the spot.
 The heat will destroy the reaction and the itching will stop </p>
   <li style="font-family:avenir;"> Trying to download a Youtube video? </li>
   <p style="font-family:avenir;"> If you want to download a Youtube video, just add "ss" to the URL between www. and Youtube </p>
+  <li style="font-family:avenir;"> Want to make your essay longer? </li>
+  <p style="font-family:avenir;"> Hit CTRL + F, search for "." and change the font size of the periods from 12 to 14.
+They look the exact same, but will make your paper significantly longer! </p>
+  <li style="font-family:avenir;"> Paper due?
+Low on black ink? </li>
+  <p style="font-family:avenir;"> Change font color to dark Tan.
+It looks almost indistinguishable to black </p>
+  <li style="font-family:avenir;"> Need to focus better in a public setting? </li>
+  <p style="font-family:avenir;"> On SimplyNoise.com you can play a selection of white noise that have been scientifically developed to increase your concentration and focus </p>
   </ul>
   <h4 style="font-family:raleway;"> 7 Brilliant Ways to Start Any Presentation </h4>
   <ul>